-However, this test kit isn’t perfect.
+However, this kit isn’t perfect.
 Some customer complaints include that the glass tube caps can sometimes leak a little, and the instruction booklets are made from thin paper, so can be damaged if they get wet.

 Nutrafin Mini Master Test Kit

-This Nutrafin kit is the best aquarium test kit for very simple freshwater aquarium set ups and beginners.
+This Nutrafin kit is the best for very simple freshwater aquarium set ups and beginners.
 It checks for only four of the most important water parameters, and we’ve included it here for people who have the most basic of aquarium setups with no live plants and just a few fish, for which the above two kits may be overwhelming and a bit overkill.
 This kit tests for:

 - Wide range pH